 - If you have an allergy to alteplase or any other part of alteplase (injection).

-- If you have any of these health problems: Aneurysm, arteriovenous malformations, bleeding problems, brain tumor, injury to the brain or spine in the last 3 months, seizure when stroke began, stroke, surgery on the brain or spine in the last 3 months, or high blood pressure.
+- If you have any of these health problems: Aneurysm, arteriovenous malformations, bleeding problems like bleeding in the brain, brain tumor, or high blood pressure.

 What are some things I need to know or do while I take Alteplase?

-- Very bad and sometimes deadly bleeding problems have happened with alteplase.
-Talk with the doctor.
+- Severe and sometimes deadly bleeding problems have happened with alteplase (injection).